Melih199/Advanced_-_Robot_Programming_Assignment_1/README.md

 ## Introduction

 The project aims to control a hoist with two degrees of freedom, allowing the user to input commands to control its movement.
-The hoist has two motors: one for movement on the x-axis and the other for movement on the z-axis.using `pip` or `easy_install`.
+The hoist has two motors: one for movement on the x-axis and the other for movement on the z-axis.

 ---------------------------------